This post may contain affiliate links. Please read our disclosure policy.

 You can use the following roasting methods based on what you have available at home.

-- For rotisserie, cook over a rotisserie grill using a rotisserie attachment or rotisserie rod for 1 hour and 15 minutes until cooked through.
+• For rotisserie, cook over a rotisserie grill using a rotisserie attachment or rotisserie rod for 1 hour and 15 minutes until cooked to 165˚F on an instant read thermometer inserted into the thickest part of the thigh.
 Allow to rest for 10 minutes before carving.

 Which ever cooking method you use, you will be rewarded with the best rotisserie chicken with crispy skin and juicy meat with the best flavor.